btholt/complete-intro-to-sql/lessons/07-the-movie-database/B-answers.md

   p.name = 'Keanu Reeves';
 ```

-## Which 5 actors were in the movies that had the most revenue?
+## Which 5 people were in the movies that had the most revenue?

 ```sql
 SELECT